 Mixed media and interdisciplinary studio problems aimed at the exploration of expressive, conceptual, and technical art-making methods.
 Prerequisites: ART 103 and 105. \$120 fee.

 ART 365.
-Internship in Visual Arts, 3-6 credits, Offered as needed An internship with an established art, graphic design, or photography professional firm.
+Internship in Visual Arts, 3-6 credits, Offered as needed professional firm.
 Requires the recommendation of the Art Department Chair.
 Credit hours determined by work hours arranged with the firm.